Roxarsone

-Roxarsone is an organoarsenic compound that has been used in poultry production as a feed additive to increase weight gain and improve feed efficiency, and as a coccidiostat.
-As of June 2011, it was approved for chicken feed in the United States, Canada, Australia, and 12 other countries.
-The drug was also approved in the United States and elsewhere for use in pigs.
+Roxarsone is an organoarsenic compound that has been used in poultry production and to a lesser extent in pig production as a feed additive to increase weight gain, for greater feed efficiency, to improve pigmentation, and as a coccidiostat.
+Until June 2011, it was approved for use in the United States, Canada, Australia, and 12 other countries.
+It is no longer approved for use in most jurisdictions.

-Its use in the United States was voluntarily ended by the manufacturers in June 2011 and has been illegal since 2013.
-Its use was immediately suspended in Malaysia.
+Roxarsone has been banned in the European Union since 1999.
+Its use in the United States was voluntarily ended by the manufacturers in June 2011, and it has been illegal since 2013.
+Its use was suspended in Malaysia in June 2011.
 It was banned in Canada in August 2011.
-In Australia, its use in chicken feed was discontinued in 2012.
-Roxarsone has been banned in the European Union since 1999.
+In Australia, its use was discontinued in 2012.

 Production and applications

 Roxarsone is a derivative of phenylarsonic acid (C6H5As(O)(OH)2).
 It was first reported in a 1923 British patent that described the nitration and diazotization of arsanilic acid.
 When blended with calcite powder, it is used in poultry feed premixes in some parts of the world.
 Where available, it can be purchased in 5%, 20% and 50% concentrations.

 Roxarsone was marketed as 3-Nitro by Zoetis, a former subsidiary of Pfizer now a publicly traded company.
 In 2006, approximately one million kilograms of roxarsone were produced in the U.S.